 The Forum published recommendations which included consolidating the operators of Bacs, Cheque and Credit (C&C), and Faster Payments (FPS).
 In addition, the strategy proposed the creation of a New Payments Architecture (NPA).

 We then set up the Payment System Operator Delivery Group (PSODG) with the Bank of England in October 2016 to consider key issues relating to the potential consolidation.

-The NPSO became Pay.UK in September 2018 and operates as a not-for-profit company overseen by guarantors.
-It is responsible for facilitating the delivery the NPA.
+The NPSO became Pay.UK in October 2018 and operates as a not-for-profit company limited by guarantee.
+It is responsible for delivering the NPA

 What is our role?

 The NPA is one of the biggest changes happening in UK payments and the role of the PSR is vital in making sure this change works well for people and businesses.

 Alongside the Bank of England, we are monitoring Pay.UK’s work throughout the development of the NPA.
 Together we’re working to ensure that the NPA is resilient and takes account of and promotes good outcomes for all users.
 We will also continue to consider whether we need to use our powers, both in the short and long term, to ensure it delivers the intended long-term benefits.

 In January 2020 we issued a call for input, asking for stakeholders’ views on issues that could affect competition and innovation in the NPA.
 This followed our work setting out our expectations and thinking about the development of the NPA, which we summarised in open letters to Pay.UK in 2018 and 2019.
 These covered risk, competition, innovation, rules and standards, governance and decision-making, and stakeholder engagement.